 Ranger School News

-The Ranger School assists in placement of graduates.
 The excellent reputation that the graduates of The Ranger School at Wanakena have developed in all types of conservation, forestry and surveying jobs greatly assists today’s graduates to find employment.
 Employment is common with local, state and federal forestry and land resource agencies, private forestry enterprises, and surveying firms.
 Positions most recently filled by recent graduates include forest ranger, forest technician, forest aide, timber inventory specialist, forest surveyor, forest engineering aide, survey technician, forest protection technician, forest research technician, tree service technician, urban park ranger, industrial surveyors, recreation technicians, arborists, wildlife intern, watershed stewards, nursery manager, forestry consultant, game commission intern, etc.

 257 Ranger School Road